tehlordvortex/blanc/README.md

 Blanc is a music player with a focus on being shiny.
 Which is why it might bring your PC to it's knees while indexing your music.

 Once it's done and you start playing music: Hover over the album art for the play button.
-Avoid the button and click the image for a nice surprise (and also a major shiny factor.)
+Click the arrow by the right for a beautiful no-chrome mode with a nice visualizer and shrunk controls.

+It's currently in development, so if anything breaks, please:

+1. Go to one of these paths and remove `Settings`, `albums.db`, `colors.db`, `albums.db`.
+You may also remove the `albumArts` folder, or remove them one by one and start the app after each file you remove.
+  - On Linux: `~/.config/blanc`
+  - On Windows: `%APPDATA%\Roaming\blanc`

+2. Create an issue describing what happened when it broke and attach any log files in the `Logs` or `logs` folder in the folder above.

 ## So far it supports